lanaflonPerso/Spring5/proj-1/Spring5Core/readme.md

-## Spring Boot 2.0.5
+## Spring Boot

-Demo project.
+This is Spring boot 2.0.5 project